deel-ai/LARD/README.md

 Please refer to the provided [notebook (export tool)](export_tool.ipynb) for comprehensive details about the possible export options and the folder structures.

+## Documentation

+Technical Documentation
+The technical documentation of the different python modules and python methods implemented can be found in "./doc/build".
+You can open "./doc/build/index.html" in a web browser to navigate through it.

 ## 👀 See Also

 More from the DEEL project: